jamf/JamfMigrator/README.md

 * You can also toggle the mode using &#8984;D.

 ## History
+**v3.3.2**<p>
+* Fixed issue where icons were not migrating
+* Fixed app crash issue (#28) that resulted when running in removal mode and no credentials were entered for the source server.

 **v3.3.0**<p>
 * Adjustment to the GUI for Dark Mode
 * App is now sandboxed, hardened, and notarized